mikestreety/mikestreety/app/content/blog/2021-02-01-how-to-set-up-and-use-laravel-mix-with-your-project.md

 ## Intro

 I am a massive advocate of Gulp and have used it for years.
 However, there is a new player in town and. for all my side projects it knocks the socks off Gulp.
-[Laravel Mix](https://laravel-mix.com/) is a Webpack wrapper - this means it uses its own config files while benefitting from the greatness that is Webpack.
+[Laravel Mix](https://laravel-mix.com/) is a Webpack wrapper - this means it uses its own config files while benefiting from the greatness that is Webpack.

 It's created by Jeffery Way, the author of Laravel, which is where I assume it gets its name from but you don't need to have a Laravel powered app to utilise its power.
 There are plenty of plugins available too.
 We will set up Laravel Mix with SCSS, ES6 compilation, image optimisation and run it alongside Eleventy.